Codecademy/docs/content/python/concepts/math-module/terms/math-isfinite/math-isfinite.md

 ---
 Title: 'math.isfinite()'
-Description: 'Returns True when a number is finite or False.'
+Description: 'Checks whether a given number is finite or not.'
 Subjects:
  - 'Computer Science'
  - 'Data Science'